c/n 15

 x

 Accident: 02-Oct-1954, Fox Mountain, Halfway Creek, Yukon.
-Aircraft crashed into a rock face near the bottom of a cirque at 4,275 ft., whilst routing Whitehorse, Ross River, Vangorda.
-Wreckage found on 13-Oct-1954.
-Four occupants received fatal injuries.
+Aircraft crashed into a rock face near the bottom of a cirque at 4,275 ft. whilst routing Whitehorse, Ross River, Vangorda Creek.
+Wreckage found on 13-Oct-1954 at the 6,000’ level.
+The wreck had caught fire seven days after the crash, presumably a battery shorting and igniting clothing or fuel in the wreck.
+(See note below).
+Capt George Milne and three passengers received fatal injuries.
 It was contracted to haul fuel and personnel to Army Survey camps where Kenting Hiller 360s were operating.
 Aircraft recovered and rebuilt.
-Reported as having “new” construction number of 15-R. Ca. Apr-1958.
+Reported as having “new” construction number of 15-R. circa Apr-1958.

 This note from Bob Cameron: